sturich/Scanning-With-Nessus-Part-1/README.md

 ### Getting Started:
 1. Clone this repository
-2. Follow the installation guide based on your platform
+2. Follow the installation guide
 3. Configure and run your first vulnerability scan

 <br />